Down but not out, sick Chavez seeks re-election in Venezuela

 The charismatic Chavez has been in campaign mode for most of his 13-year rule, and his signature style of personally meeting the beneficiaries of his welfare programs has helped him win re-election and extend his powers in the South American nation.

-Now facing potentially debilitating radiation treatment after a second malignant tumor was removed from his pelvis, the once-inexhaustible Chavez, 57, is being forced to slow down just as he goes into what could be his toughest election yet.
+Now facing potentially debilitating radiation treatment or after a second malignant tumour was removed from his pelvis, the once-inexhaustible Chavez, 57, is being forced to slow down just as he goes into what could be his toughest election yet.

 "Unfortunately you are not going to see that much of me," a reflective Chavez said from Cuba, where he is recovering from surgery late last month after a recurrence of the cancer that struck him in 2011.
 "I'm forced to confront this new situation, to rethink my personal agenda and take better care of myself."